davidhuanggg/jobapp-public/README.md

 - Extracts structured resume information
 - Generates job role recommendations using an LLM(Groq)

-This project is intended as a backend service for a fure job-search or career guidance app
+This project is intended as a backend service for a future job-search or career guidance app

 Features: